 These panels are aimed to contribute to better understand how the emerging philanthropic trends emanating from new technology philanthropists develop their strategies, as well as shed light on how their evolving engagement potentially affects local and international educational development.

-Please join us at the event.
 More information about the date and time of the panels will be provided when the programme is available:

 Panel I will present three papers that analyze the features and influence of the emerging philanthropic giving in education, both domestically in the US and internationally.
 They use research and data to illuminate both the promises and challenges to education as new donors seek to broaden their impact through collaboration, networking and innovating their methods and objectives based on evolving theories of change.